 - Feel free to add dried bay leaves, paprika powder, achiote powder, green olives, and raisins to this dish.

-- Use a good quality coconut milk or cream that’s rich and not watery.
+- Use good quality coconut milk or cream that’s rich and not watery.

-- You may soak the glutinous rice overnight or for a few hours first before cooking.
+- Soak the glutinous rice overnight or for a few hours first before cooking.

 - Feel free to add vegetable broth or water if the rice still has a bite and needs more cooking.
 Cover the pan and allow to cook over low heat until cooked through.

 - Alternatively, you may use sushi rice if glutinous rice or “malagkit” is not available.

 - Plant-based Protein Options: vegan ‘chicken’ chunks, vegan chorizo or sausages, seitan, smoked tofu, mushrooms, or any protein of choice.

 - For non-vegans: You may use chicken broth and chicken breast strips for this dish.

 - Storage: Put the leftovers in an air-tight container in the fridge and refrigerate for up to 5 days.